 Unfortunately, buying a lot doesn’t mean that 100% of it can be built on; in other words, town laws usually designate certain setbacks from roads and property lines that a structure can be built.
 There are also setbacks on the height of a structure, minimum lot area, minimum yard area, and water quality setback.
 There are a lot of zoning and setback regulations that have to be considered when building a home, but working with a general contractor can help ensure that all of these regulations are followed.

 Water and Mineral Rights

-Water is a very important resource for all of us and is a very big topic for the High Country.
-Most of our water in Colorado is owned by 3rd parties, which means that even though you buy a property with a river running through it or a property that is on a reservoir, you don’t necessarily own the water rights, which could limit your use of the water.
+Water is a very important resource for all of us and is a very big topic for the high country.
+Most of the water in Colorado is owned by 3rd parties, which means that even though you buy a property with a river running through it or a property that is on a reservoir, you don’t necessarily own the water rights, which could limit your use of the water.

 Likewise, mineral rights can be owned by a 3rd party, which in most cases won’t affect a homeowner, but in extreme circumstances could mean drilling on your property.

 Can you guess what type of topography we see the most next to ski areas and lots with beautiful mountain views?
 Slopes and boulders, and those types of topography make for extensive excavation and fill before we can even start building.
-To build alongside a steep slope, a home usually goes more vertical, and to get around boulders, we either must bring in a demolition team or heavy lifting team.
+To build on a steep slope, a home usually has to go more vertical and to get around boulders we have to either bring in a demolition team or heavy lifting team.

-These are just a few things that new homeowners must consider before deciding on where to build their new home.
+These are just a few things that new homeowners must consider before deciding on where to build their new home in Colorado.
 There’s also wind and sun exposure, permits and bylaws, and other logistics that go into building a new home.
 Working with a professional and qualified home building team can help in making a lot of these key decisions.
-For help with any of these decisions or to learn more, give our team a call at (970) 726-9225 or contact us through email.
+For help or to learn more, give our team a call at (970) 726-9225 or contact us through email.